yifanw90/FSRCNN-TensorFlow/README.md

 # FSRCNN-TensorFlow
 TensorFlow implementation of the Fast Super-Resolution Convolutional Neural Network (FSRCNN).
-This implements two models: FSRCNN which is more accurate and FSRCNN-s which is faster (approaches real-time performance).
+This implements two models: FSRCNN which is more accurate but slower and FSRCNN-s which is faster but less accurate.
 Based on this [project](http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html).

 ## Prerequisites
  * Python 2.7